 1. Pros of Studying MBBS Abroad

-MBBS in abroad is one of the best alternatives to MBBS in India.
-Because the tuition fee of the foreign universities is relatively lower than private universities of India, along with that, their infrastructure, facility and academic culture are quite impressive.
+MBBS abroad is one of the best alternatives to MBBS in India.
+Because the tuition fee of the foreign universities is relatively lower than private universities of India, along with that, their infrastructure, facility, and academic culture are quite impressive.

-If you qualify the NEET-UG with a minimum percentage, your scorecard is valid for 3 years from the year you will appear in the exam.
-This means you can take admission at any foreign university effortlessly without restricting oneself to not practice in India.
-Once you finish the graduation, you can start your practice in India as well.
+If you qualify for the NEET-UG with a minimum percentage, your scorecard is valid for 3 years from the year you will appear in the exam.
+This means you can take admission at any foreign university effortlessly without restricting yourself to not practice in India.
+Once you finish graduation, you can start your practice in India as well.

 As per the new guidelines, to pursue MBBS in abroad, such candidates have to qualify NEET-UG 2021.
-If you are confident enough that you can qualify this test in the next year, you can take admission in a foreign university without any worry.
+If you are confident enough that you can qualify for this test in the next year, you can take admission to a foreign university without any worry.